MicrosoftDocs/well-architected/well-architected/ai/testing.md

 Write the scripts by using specialized SDKs, which handle most of the tasks.
 However, because scripts are still code, you should integrate unit testing as part of development.
 These tests help you ensure that no regressions occur when you update dependencies.
 If unit testing isn't possible, manual testing is necessary before you deploy new code to prevent quality regressions.

-These scripts run as part of a workflow, like Azure Machine Learning Studio, which can provide insight as to when and whether the script ran.
+These scripts run as part of a workflow, like Azure Machine Learning studio, which can provide insight as to when and whether the script ran.
 But we recommend that you run integration tests to make sure that these scripts are invoked reliably.

 ## Model evaluation and testing